 This tool works with a layer of point features and a layer of areas features.
 Input area features can be from a polygon layer or they can be square or hexagonal bins calculated when the tool is run.
 The tool first determines which points fall within each specified area.
 After determining this point-in-area spatial relationship, statistics about all points in the area are calculated and assigned to the area.
 The most basic statistic is the count of the number of points within the area, but you can get other statistics as well.

-The Build Multi-Variable Grid tool generates a grid of square or hexagonal bins and calculates variables for each bin based on the proximity of one or more input layers.
+This tool generates a grid of square or hexagonal bins and calculates variables for each bin based on the proximity of one or more input layers.

 The Describe Dataset task provides an overview of your big data.
 By default, the tool outputs a table layer containing calculated field statistics and a JSON string outlining geometry and time settings for the input layer.